shellspec/shellspec/README.md

 ### `%printf` - alias for printf

-This is same as `printf`, But it can be used in sandbox mode because the path has been resolved.
+This is the same as `printf`, but it can be used in the sandbox mode because the path has been resolved.

 ### `%sleep` - alias for sleep

-This is same as `sleep`, But it can be used in sandbox mode because the path has been resolved.
+This is the same as `sleep`, but it can be used in the sandbox mode because the path has been resolved.

 ### `%preserve` - preserve variables